rht-labs/enablement-docs/4-an-enslaved-hope/README.md

     * `stage {}` all jobs must have one stage.
 This is the logical part of the build that will be executed e.g. `bake-image`
     * `steps {}` each `stage` has one or more steps involved.
 These could be execute shell or git checkout etc.
     * `agent {}` specifies the node the build should be run on e.g. `jenkins-slave-npm`
     * `post {}` hook is used to specify the post-build-actions.
-Jenkins declarative provides very useful callbacks for `success`, `failure` and `always` which are useful for controlling the job flow
+Jenkins declarative pipeline syntax provides very useful callbacks for `success`, `failure` and `always` which are useful for controlling the job flow
     * `when {}` is used for flow control.
-It can be used at stage level and be used to stop pipeline entering that stage. e.g. when branch is master; deploy to `test` environment.
+It can be used at the stage level and be used to stop pipeline entering that stage. e.g. when branch is master; deploy to `test` environment.

 2. The Jenkinsfile is mostly complete to do all the testing etc that was done in previous exercises.
 Some minor changes will be needed to orchestrate namespaces.
 Find and replace all instances of `<YOUR_NAME>` in the Jenkinsfile.
 Update the `<GIT_USERNAME>` to the one you login to the cluster with; this variable is used in the namespace of your git projects when checking out code etc. Ensure the `GITLAB_DOMAIN` matches your git host.
 ```groovy